Aztec cuisine: Cacao

 Cacao had immense symbolic value.
 It was a rare luxury and an import that could not be grown within the boundaries of the Aztec Empire.
 There are no detailed descriptions of how cacao solids were prepared, but there are a number of allusions to the fact that it was eaten in some form.

 Cacao beans were among the most valuable commodities and could be used as a form of payment, although of somewhat low value; 80-100 beans could be used to buy a small mantle or a canoe-full of fresh water if one lived on the salty part of the lakes around Tenochtitlan.
 Nevertheless, beans were frequently counterfeited by filling empty cacao shells with dirt or mud.

-Cacao was commonly drunk as cacahuatl, "cacao water", and was the beverage of warriors and nobles.
+Cacao was commonly drunk as a beverage named cacahuatl, "cacao water", and was the beverage of warriors and nobles.
 It was considered a potent intoxicant and something that was drunk with great solemnity and gravity and was described as something "not drunk unthinkingly" by the Spanish chronicler Sahagún.

-Chocolate could be prepared in a huge variety of ways and most of them involved mixing hot or tepid water with toasted and ground cacao beans, maize and any number of flavorers such as chili, honey, vanilla and a wide variety of spices.
+Chocolate could be prepared in a huge variety of ways and most of them involved mixing hot or tepid water with toasted and ground cacao beans, maize and any number of flavorings such as chili, honey, vanilla and a wide variety of spices.

 The ingredients were mixed and beaten with a beating stick or aerated by pouring the chocolate from one vessel to another.
 If the cacao was of high quality, this produced a rich head of foam.
 The head could be set aside, the drink further aerated to produce another head, which was also set aside and then placed on top of the drink along with the rest of the foam before serving.